 A shaft power torque meter accurately measures the power transmitted through a shaft, this enables you to measure the actual power that an engine is delivering to the propeller or generator.

-A Shaft Power and Torsion Meter System is an essential tool to help in the reduction running costs from:
+The Shaft Power and Torsion Meter System is an essential tool to help in the reduction running costs from:

 - 1 Fuel Saving